AlexisMaizel/Virtual_Lateral_Roots/README.txt

 **********************

-Complete nuclei segmentation step from, thresholding, different methods for identifying cell objects as for example using the membrane channel, nearest neighbor search or clustering of regional maxima.
+Complete nuclei segmentation step from, thresholding, different methods for identifying cell objects as for example using the membrane channel, nearest neighbor search or clustering of regional maxima and saving the result as TIFF.

 mainRegisteredBezierAndGrowthDisplacementModel
 **********************